Eamonn McCrystal: Performances

 McCrystal has performed with Randy Travis and Kristin Chenoweth, Rachel Tucker, Brian Kennedy, Rita Wilson and Chloe Agnew, he makes regular guest appearances on the Grand Ole Opry in Nashville, Tennessee, and is often backed by a 12-piece orchestra.

 In December 2016, McCrystal toured the United States (15 cities in 18 days) with Chloe Agnew, notable venues included: The Grammy Museum at LA Live and The Kennedy Center, Washington DC.

-Eamonn performs regularly on PBS Television with his concerts "The Music of Northern Ireland" (PBS) and "The Music of Christmas" (BBC/PBS) and also on the BBC in the UK, most notably BBC Children In Need, Songs of Praise and live music performances on BBC Radio.
+Eamonn performs regularly on PBS Television with his concerts "The Music of Northern Ireland" (PBS) and "The Music of Christmas" (BBC/PBS) and on the BBC in the UK, most notably BBC Children In Need, Songs of Praise and live music performances on BBC Radio.